-The UK left the European Union ("Brexit") in January 2020 and entered into a transition period.
-On 31 December 2020 the transition period ended and the UK left the EU single market and customs union.
-The European Union (Future Relationship) Act received Royal ascent on 30 December 2020 and the EU-UK Trade and Cooperation Agreement was signed on the same date by the UK Government and the EU.
-The EU agreed to provisional application of the agreement pending a consent vote by EU Parliament in 2021.
-The EU parliament ratified the agreement on 28 April 2021 which means that the agreement applies permanently from 1 May 2021.
+The UK left the European Union ("Brexit") in January 2020 and on 31 December 2020 the UK left the EU single market and customs union.
+The EU parliament ratified The European Union (Future Relationship) Act on 28 April 2021 and the agreement applied permanently from 1 May 2021.
 The terms of the Trade and Cooperation Agreement allow continuing free trade between the UK and the EU, however, the new rules in place for import and export could slow parts or vehicles originating in the EU for distribution to our dealerships in the UK.